AI4Bharat/indicnlp_catalog/README.md

 # A Catalog of resources for Indian language NLP

 _Please suggest any other resources you may be aware of.
-Raise an issue add more resources to the catalog.
+Raise an issue to add more resources to the catalog.
 Put the proposed entry in the following format:_

   \[Wikipedia Dumps\]\(https://dumps.wikimedia.org/)